- Service area

 - WCC will implement effective energy management practices and monitor & report on energy performance to develop work programmes which maximise behavioural change, budget management and investment decisions.

-- WCC will maintain compliance with all relevant energy and climate change legislation and agreed codes of practice to minimise reputational and financial risks and demonstrate commitment to continuous improvement in environmental performance.
+- WCC will maintain compliance with all relevant energy and climate change legislation and agreed codes of practice to minimise reputational and financial risks and demonstrate a commitment to continuous improvement in environmental performance.

-- WCC will ensure resources are in place (financial and people) to enable on-going investment in new energy saving and low and zero carbon energy technologies to achieve effective carbon reduction.
+- WCC will ensure resources are in place (financial and people) to enable on-going investment in new energy-saving and low and zero-carbon energy technologies to achieve effective carbon reduction.

-- WCC will enable the growth of low and zero carbon energy generation on the corporate estate and elsewhere to support long term financial management, taking a commercial approach to improving energy security and resilience to future energy price fluctuations.
+- WCC will enable the growth of low and zero-carbon energy generation on the corporate estate and elsewhere to support long term financial management, taking a commercial approach to improving energy security and resilience to future energy price fluctuations.